OpenBuildings/spiderling/README.md

 - __attributes__: array of attribute name => attribute value - filter out nodes that don't have all of the given attributes (names and values)
 - __at__: specifically select which node of the list to return, all other are filtered out.

-Here is how you might use the filters with this html:
+Here is how you might use the filters with this HTML:

 ```html
 <html>